Rev. Julie Delezenne, Pastor

-Trish Pearce comes to us as a long time active member of St. Thomas Community Presbyterian Church in Shelby Township.
-She has been married for 30 years, has one daughter and she is currently pursuing a Culinary Degree at MCCC.
-She has served as a Sunday school teacher, Junior/Senior High youth mentor, deacon, elder and currently a Stephen Ministry Leader.
+Trish Pearce is a long time active member of St. Thomas Community Presbyterian Church in Shelby Township.
+She has been married for 33 years and has one daughter.
+Trish has served as a Sunday school teacher, Junior/Senior High youth mentor, deacon, elder and currently a Stephen Ministry Leader.

 Marijo was born and raised in Michigan.
 She graduated from Royal Oak Kimball High School, now Royal Oak High School in 1986.
 She attended Eastern Michigan University and received a Bachelors of Science in Biology and Psychology.
-She stayed at Eastern and received a Graduated Certificate in Gerontology.
+She continued at Eastern to receive a Graduate Certificate in Gerontology.
 In 2003, Marijo received her Secondary Teaching Certificate from Saginaw Valley State University in Science and taught Middle School and High School, before answering God's call to go into ministry.
-Marijo graduated from the Ecumenical Theological Seminary in June of 2015 and is seeking ordination.
-Marijo now lives in Madison Heights with her fiance, Steve and their two dogs, Daisy and Jessie.
+Marijo graduated from the Ecumenical Theological Seminary in June of 2015.
+Marijo now lives in Madison Heights with her fiance, Steve and their fur-family, Raven and two cats, Bean and Rosita.

 June Zydek, Music Director